wnameless/apt-constant-generator/README.md

 =============
 Annotation Processing Tool for Java Constant generating.

-## `Goal` - generating classes of Constants based on Java class name
+## `Goal` - generating classes of Constants based on Java class names
 Java Constants(public static final) are widely used during development, however they are lack of flexibility.
 This apt-constant-generator provides a workaround toward this common issue.

 ## `Purpose` - easier refactoring and maintenance by utilizing Java Constants